LSAT Registration

 Credential Assembly Service (CAS)

 Most American Bar Association-accredited law schools require their applicants to submit admission requirements in a standardized format known as the Credential Assembly Service (CAS).
-The CAS creates a single law school application that can be sent to multiple institutions, and it includes an undergraduate transcript summary, a law school report, processing for letters of recommendation, and electronic application processing.
-LSAC charges a fee of $195 for the establishment and maintenance of a CAS account, which is valid for a period of five years.
+The CAS creates a single report that can be sent to multiple institutions, and it includes undergraduate transcripts, LSAT scores, and letters of recommendation.
+LSAC charges a $207 fee for the establishment and maintenance of a CAS account, which is valid for five years.
+Each CAS report costs $45, and you will need to buy a CAS report for each law school to which you apply.

 Fee Waivers for the LSAT and CAS